-Beginning in July, 2010, the REACH program is available to three selected residents per entering class.
+The REACH program is available to three selected residents per entering class.
 It builds on the Community Longitudinal Experience (CLE), currently a curriculum component for every resident.
 The CLE will continue for the remainder of the residency class.

 Residents in REACH will be given a half day per week (during most blocks) to participate in a series of required didactic and experiential exercises, working with department and University faculty, as well as with community and government programs and agencies.
 Several evening sessions will permit attendance by a broader representation of faculty, community partners, and other residents, and will encourage open exchange of ideas.

 Topics for study within the program include:

 - International health

 Program / project development

 - Use of surveys, focus groups, data